fionncur/IDStools/docs/migration.md

 attribute error at runtime.
 Check the Data Dictionary before setting this flag on a new row.

+When the leaf of imas_path is "index", the sibling "description" field is automatically populated from the "source" column (if non-empty).

 ---

 ## Temporary IDSs